City Comparison

 Schools

-Charlottesville leads on school quality with a 80% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Portsmouth, families look to Churchland High School and I.C.
+Charlottesville has a 80% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Charlottesville schools | See Portsmouth schools

 Charlottesville